 1) What happens to fiscal policy and fiscal sustainability?

-Historically we have typically seen Federal budget deficits widen out during Republican presidencies and narrow under Democrat Presidents.
-President Trump has not bucked that trend with the Federal fiscal deficit approaching 4% of GDP even though the economy is set to grow 3% this year.
-Even without any further fiscal boost, the Congressional Budget Office believes the Federal deficit will hit 4.6% of GDP in 2019 at a time when unemployment is approaching 50-year lows.
+Historically the trend has been Federal budget deficits widens out during Republican presidencies and narrows under Democrat Presidents.
+President Trump has not bucked that trend with the Federal fiscal deficit approaching 4% of GDP despite the economy growing 3% this year.
+Even without any further fiscal boost, the Congressional Budget Office believes the Deficit will hit 4.6% of GDP in 2019 at a time when unemployment is approaching 50-year lows.

 The Federal Deficit and unemployment 1956-2018

-Loss of Republican control of Congress would limit Trump’s ability to pass legislation, making further fiscal stimulus (such as his $1.5 trillion infrastructure spending plan) or changes to the US healthcare system less likely.
-However, should the Republicans retain control of Congress (both the House and the Senate) then there is scope for further fiscal expansion, which could put an additional strain on the medium- and longer-term government finances.
+Loss of Republican control of Congress would limit Trump’s ability to pass legislation, making further fiscal stimulus such as his $1.5 trillion infrastructure spending plan or changes to the US healthcare system less likely.
+However, if the Republicans retain control of Congress (both the House and the Senate), then there is scope for further fiscal expansion, which could put an additional strain on the medium- and longer-term government finances.

 2) What happens to trade policy?

 President Trump has been very vocal on trade, calling out what he believes are unfair practices and levying significant tariffs.
-China receives much of his ire, with a demand to more than halve the current bi-lateral deficit of $370 billion, but the EU and Nafta partners are not immune.
+China has received much of his ire, with a demand to more than half the current bi-lateral deficit of $370 billion, but the EU and Nafta partners are not immune.

-There had been some tentative signs of a softening in President Trump’s attitude given positive discussions with Europe and the agreement with Mexico and Canada to replace Nafta with a new trade agreement.
-However, the latest round of tariffs on $200bn of Chinese imports, combined with the threat that tariffs could be extended to all Chinese imports, reinforces the message that he will not back down until China changes its position.
-This does not look likely anytime soon with China’s retaliation measures already coming into force.
+The latest round of tariffs on $200bn of Chinese imports, combined with the threat that tariffs could be extended to all Chinese imports, reinforces the message that he will not back down until China changes its position.
+But this doesn't look its happening anytime soon with China’s retaliation measures already coming into force.

-With the mid-term election out of the way pro-trade Republican politicians and corporates, who have been quiet in the lead up to polling, may be prepared to make a more forceful stand against protectionist measures.
-The President may well listen if there is growing evidence of a negative impact on the economy – so long as he can still portray the end result as a “big win”.
+Though, after the mid-term elections, pro-trade Republican politicians and corporates, who have been quiet in the lead up to polling, may be prepared to make a more forceful stand against protectionist measures.
+The President may well listen if there is growing evidence of a negative impact on the economy – so long as he can still portray the result as a “big win”.
 However, Democrats have a history of being more protectionist and may well back the President to some degree on his attitude toward China.
-They are likely to advocate a softer approach to US allies such as Nafta and the EU though.
+They are likely to advocate a softer approach to US allies such as Canada, Mexico and the EU though.